Tamok/PacE_web_audit/README.md

   - https://enroll.professional.ucsb.edu/ (Course Pages)
   - https://help.professional.ucsb.edu/ (Help Desk)
 - Parse and index the Website, Course Pages and Help Desk domains.
  - Validate layout consistency, brand voice and ADA compliance.
 - Ensure approved brand colors and logos are used.
 Inline SVG logos with data URIs are accepted.
 - Check that each page includes one H1 heading and a meta description tag.
-- Optional OpenAI integration for AI-assisted checks such as summarization.
+ - Optional OpenAI integration for AI-assisted checks such as summarization and brand voice validation.
 - Output JSON data and a live HTML dashboard summarizing audit results.

 ## Usage